 Aggregation dams will generally be located at appraisal pilot locations, Field Compression Facilities or the Central Processing Facility.
-Aggregation dams will range from pre-engineered above ground tanks (approximately 25 ML capacity) to purpose-built earthen dams with impervious liners of up to 200 m x 200 m in dimension (up to 300 ML capacity).
+Aggregation dams will range from pre-engineered above ground tanks to purpose-built earthen dams with impervious liners.

 CSG water storage dams will be assessed using the 'Manual for Assessing Hazard Categories and Hydraulic Performance of Structures' prepared by DEHP (2016a).
 If a dam is identified to be in the 'significant' or 'high-hazard' category, it is considered a regulated dam and detailed dam design reports must be submitted to DEHP following granting of the EA (that provides in principle approvals of dam construction).